 All CRMs provide several layers of access with restricted access rights depending on the role of the user.
 You should grant the access rights very consciously.
 For instance, only admin or owner-type users should be able to import all customer data from the CRM, not a regular salesperson, for obvious reasons.
 Financial reports should be available only to your accounting stuff, etc.

-CRM Implementation Team
+5. Carefully Choose Your CRM Implementation Team

 You can try and implement the selected CRM by means of your own internal team.
 However, working with a development partner may result in considerable savings and overall better quality/price ratio.
 Many CRM systems require certification that presupposes deep knowledge of CRM architecture, etc.